Anti-insulin antibody testInsulin antibodies - serum; Insulin Ab test; Insulin resistance - insulin antibodies; Diabetes - insulin antibodies

 This test may be performed if:

-- Your blood sugar level varies a lot, with both high and low numbers that can't be explained
+- You are taking insulin to control your diabetes and your blood sugar level varies a lot, with both high and low numbers that can't be explained by the food you are eating relative to the timing of your insulin injections.

-Normally, there are no antibodies against insulin in your blood if you have not been treated with insulin for diabetes.
+Normally, there are no antibodies against insulin in your blood.
+Antibodies can be found in the blood of many people who are taking insulin to control diabetes.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your health care provider about the meaning of your specific test results.